Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Updated: October 22, 2021

 This page is our official COVID-19 center for news and updates.
 The City of Signal Hill COVID-19 Hotline is also available at 562-989-7392 24 hours a day, 7 days a week.

 The City of Signal Hill is under the jurisdiction of the L.A.
-County Department of Public Health (LACDPH) and must follow all County and State orders.
+County Department of Public Health (LACDPH) and must follow all County, State and Federal orders.
 Please read the latest L.A.
-County Public Health Officer Order (PDF) effective August 23, 2021.
+County Public Health Officer Order (PDF).
 Transmission of COVID-19 in L.A.
-County has rapidly increased to concerning levels.
-This is due to the presence of the more infectious Delta variant and the intermingling of unmasked individuals where vaccination status is unknown.
-The Delta variant of the COVID-19 virus is highly transmissible.
-Please continue to help end the pandemic by getting a COVID-19 vaccine if you are able, wearing a mask when required, keeping your distance from others, and frequently washing your hands.
+County remains at concerning levels.
+Please help us end the pandemic by getting a COVID-19 vaccine if you are able, wearing a mask when required, keeping your distance from others, and frequently washing your hands.

 The vaccines continue to be our most powerful tool against COVID-19.
 LACDPH is finding that unvaccinated and partially vaccinated people are several times more likely to get infected and become severely ill and/or hospitalized than fully vaccinated individuals.
 Visit our COVID-19 vaccine information page to learn more about vaccine eligibility, how to get the vaccine, booster dose information, and more.
 "Fully vaccinated" means you are at least two weeks post-second dose of Pfizer / Moderna or at least two weeks has passed since receiving the single dose of Johnson & Johnson.